-osFree tries to extend object-oriented design of desktop to other parts of the system.
-We want to introduce CPI+, GPI+, PM+ which is object-oriented representation of current CPI, GPI and PM services.
-Access to low-level services of the kernel also planned to be represent as objects.
+osFree tries to extend object-oriented design of desktop to other parts of the system, using OOP principles.
+We use \bigcirc SOM as a base object model, as designed by IBM for OS/2 desktop and other parts of the system.
+Also, we want to introduce CPI+, GPI+, PM+, i.e., we plan to make the object-oriented wrappers for current CPI, GPI and PM services.
+Access to low-level services of the kernel also planned to be represent as SOM objects.